 Both substances carry a risk of addiction due to headaches.
 They can cause you to have headaches, mainly if you are already prone to them.
 Doctors often prescribe them for headaches.
 However, you should not take them for headaches daily, as it can cause them to worsen.
 When you stop taking the drug, the headaches may become more frequent and painful.

 Dependence vs. Addiction

 Physical dependence is not the same thing as addiction.
-You can become physically dependent and not be addicted.
+You can become physically dependent but not suffer an actual addiction.
 In most cases, you’ll find addiction and physical dependence together.
 If you are dependent but not addicted, you may be able to taper your dose down over time to avoid withdrawal symptoms.
 However, addiction to the drug makes tapering is extremely difficult.
 At Bayview Recovery, our addiction treatment programs help you every step of the way on the road to recovery.

-When it comes to hydrocodeine vs codeine in terms of potency, codeine is approximately ten times less potent than morphine, with variation ranging from 7 to 14 times less power.
-Hydrocodeine is roughly twice as strong as codeine, making it 3-7 times less potent than morphine.
+When it comes to hydrocodeine vs codeine in terms of potency, codeine is approximately ten times less potent than morphine, with variation ranging from seven to 14 times less power.
+Hydrocodeine is roughly twice as strong as codeine, making it three to seven times less potent than morphine.

 Prescriptions Can Cause Addiction

 Drug addiction affects people from all walks of life.
 Often people begin the road to addiction with a legitimate prescription and need for pain relief and find themselves addicted due to the euphoric nature of the drugs.
 Doctors prescribed drugs also have a false sense of security.